Matchstic/libGitHubIssues/README.md

     $ pod update

-and open libGitHubIssues.xcworkspace.
+and open *libGitHubIssues.xcworkspace*.

-To build the libGitHubIssues-(Jailbreak) target you will need iOSOpenDev.
+To build the *libGitHubIssues-(Jailbreak)* target you will need iOSOpenDev.

 ===